-written notice to the contracting agency to whom this proposal 2.
-Certification Regarding Debarment, Suspension, is submitted if any time the prospective first tier participant Ineligibility and Voluntary Exclusion - First Tier Participants:
+2. Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion - First Tier Participants:

 a.
 The prospective first tier participant certifies to the best of its knowledge and belief, that it and its principals:

 (1) Are not presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participating in covered transactions by any Federal department or agency, 2 CFR 180.335;.